-L.4 Layering Functions and Debugging
+N.4 Layering Functions and Debugging

 Functions can call functions which call functions, and so on indefinitely.
-To illustrate, I'll write a function which generates Pareto-distributed random numbers, using the "quantile transform" method from Lecture 7.
-This, remember, is to generate a uniform random number U on [0, 1], and produce Q(U), with Q being the quantile function of the desired distribution.
+To illustrate, I'll write a function which generates Pareto-distributed random numbers, using the "quantile transform" method from §5.2.2.3.
+This first generates a uniform random number U on [0, 1], and then returns Q(U), with Q being the quantile function of the desired distribution.